Northern Utah Fall Colors

 - Sturdy hiking footwear, hiking socks, and long pants .

-- A rain jacket and several warm layers, like a down coat or puff jacket, since it can get cold at night.
+- A rain jacket and several warm layers like a down coat or puff jacket since it can get cold in the mornings.

 - Sunscreen, Sunglasses, Hat.